Program objectives

 • Human-Machine Interaction (3 ECTS)

-• Infinite, timed and hybrid systems (3 ECTS)
+• Infinite, timed and hybrid systems (3

 • Learning visual representations (3 ECTS)